|

 floor surface temperature

-for everyone and in all applications - as it depends on
+for everyone and in all situations - as it depends on

-the heat loss of the room, the foot wear and the
+the heat loss of the room, clothing including foot wear,

 conductivity of the flooring and the occupants